vfarcic/devops24/manuscript/07-jenkins-cdp.md

 We added yet another environment variable (`PROD_ADDRESS`) that holds the address through which our production releases are accessible.
 We'll use it both for defining Ingress host as well as for the final round of testing.

 Inside the stage, we're upgrading the production release with the `helm upgrade` command.
 The key value is `image.tag` that specifies the image tag that should be used.

+W> ## A note to minishift users
+W>
+W> Just as in the `func-test` stage, we had to add yet another Edge Route to the `deploy` stage so that we can gain the same functionality as Ingress controller used by other Kubernetes flavours.

 Before we proceed with testing, we're waiting until the update rolls out.
 If there is something obviously wrong with the upgrade (e.g., tag does not exist or there are no available resources), the `rollout status` command will fail.